splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 have the one you do want called be the “oldest”.

 **Problem 13: ‘The number you have dialed is not in service.
-Please check the number and try again’**
+Please check the number and try again'**

 This message may mean that the function has not been properly assigned to your Twilio phone number.
 Ensure that the number is configured to perform the Splunk On-Call function when a call comes in.

-**Problem 14: After clicking ‘Save’ on the Functions >> Configure page, you see a “Failed to deploy your Function” message**
+**Problem 14: After clicking ‘Save' on the Functions >> Configure page, you see a “Failed to deploy your Function” message**

-If you encounter this error message when trying to save on the Configure page in Twilio (where Environmental Variables and Dependencies are listed), this may be due to a recent change of the accepted values for the ‘got’ dependency.
-Previously, we recommended people leave the version for this ‘got’ dependency blank, though with a recent change to the v10 package of ‘got’, we now must specify this version as 9.6.0.
+If you encounter this error message when trying to save on the Configure page in Twilio (where Environmental Variables and Dependencies are listed), this may be due to a recent change of the accepted values for the ‘got' dependency.
+Previously, we recommended people leave the version for this ‘got' dependency blank, though with a recent change to the v10 package of ‘got', we now must specify this version as 9.6.0.
 Ensure all dependencies match the screenshot/table in the above “Configure Environmental Variables” section and re-try saving.

 .. image:: images/Voice-2.png

-**Problem 15:** **The integration calls a seemingly random team, not the one you’ve specified within the Functions >> Configure section in Twilio**
+**Problem 15:** **The integration calls a seemingly random team, not the one you've specified within the Functions >> Configure section in Twilio**

-This may be because the code used in your Twilio function isn’t the one intended for your use case.
+This may be because the code used in your Twilio function isn't the one intended for your use case.
 If setting up the standard, single-phone number configuration, delete the existing code in place within *Functions >> Manage >> VictorOps* and replace it with the code